keeperofthenecklace/movieDB/README.md

 ### Layout and Template

-movieDB allows you to view all your data fields in a worksheetstyle layout.
+movieDB allows you to view all your data fields in a worksheet style layout.

 ``` ruby
 m.worksheet
 ```
 A total of 45 fields are printed out.
-But, we've truncated the result for ease of reading
+But, we've truncated the result for ease of reading.

 ``` ruby